hoodiehq/hood.ie/_posts/2016-10-01-hacktober-thumbs-high-level-dumplings-tgif-101.md

 [On building a culture of documentation](http://storytelling.voxmedia.com/2016/7/29/12299564/on-building-a-culture-of-documentation)

-> Since technology now literately touches almost everyone and it is no longer the playground of just a few, it isn’t economically prudent to build products and services that don’t reflect the needs and desires of large portions of the population. <cite>[Strategies For Attracting More of the “Underrepresented” Onto the Conference Stage](https://medium.com/@KimCrayton1/strategies-for-attracting-more-of-the-underrepresented-onto-the-conference-stage-f6d34464f635#.uf28uvfd6)</cite>
+> Since technology now literately [sic] touches almost everyone and it is no longer the playground of just a few, it isn’t economically prudent to build products and services that don’t reflect the needs and desires of large portions of the population. <cite>[Strategies For Attracting More of the “Underrepresented” Onto the Conference Stage](https://medium.com/@KimCrayton1/strategies-for-attracting-more-of-the-underrepresented-onto-the-conference-stage-f6d34464f635#.uf28uvfd6)</cite>

 [We Need a Better Way to Visualize People’s Skills](https://hbr.org/2016/09/we-need-a-better-way-to-visualize-peoples-skills)